Company Registration

 8 Steps to Register a Company in Hong Kong - A Quick Summary

-Here's a quick overview of the 8 essential steps you’ll need to follow:
+Here's a quick overview of the eight essential steps you’ll need to follow:

-Most choose a Private Limited Company (Ltd.) for its liability protection and flexibility.
+Most entrepreneurs select a Private Limited Company for liability protection and operational flexibility.

-Prepare documents like ID, proof of address, Articles of Association, and the incorporation form.
+Gather identification documents, proof of address, the Articles of Association, and your incorporation form.

-Submit your application online through the Companies Registry, upload your documents, and pay the fee.
+File your incorporation documents with the Companies Registry and pay the government fee.

 Let’s break down each step in detail.

 Depending on the industry and the nature of your business, a business licence may be required.
-You can apply for the licence after your company has been successfully incorporated with the Company Registry, but it is advisable to explore which business licences you may need before incorporating your company, as some licences have specific requirements that may influence how you plan for the incorporation process.
-For instance, if you operate a travel agency, the company’s paid-up share capital must be at least HKD 500,000.
+You can apply for the licence after your company has been successfully incorporated with the Company Registry, but it is advisable to explore which business licences you may need before incorporating your company, as a few have requirements that may affect how you structure your company, such as minimum capital or specific qualifications.

 An icon of a person with 3 stars above his head